anupn18/readme_lifesight/docs/METHODOLOGIES/lifesights-modeling-methodology/structural-causal-modeling/causal-discovery-estimation.md

 <br />

-Strong causal strengths are then used in the Contribution Back Propogation approach as mentioned here
+Strong causal strengths are then used in the **Contribution Back Propagation** approach as mentioned here

 <br />